 We Also Like

-Snowe’s Percale Sheet Set is the perfect balance of crisp and smooth that our deputy commerce editor (and hot sleeper) Samantha Weiss-Hills stays cool in.
-It comes in a range of essential colors, too.
-And you can really lean into the well-loved look with MGBW’s Vintage Washed Cotton Percale Sheet Set—though only those with a queen, king, or California king will be able to enjoy.
+- Snowe’s Percale Sheet Set is the perfect balance of crisp and smooth that our deputy shopping editor (and hot sleeper) Samantha Weiss-Hills confirms is supremely cooling.
+The set comes in a range of essential colors, too.

 How We Chose These Products

 Let’s face it: The world of bedding is super-saturated and overwhelming.
 At Domino, we prioritize bedding brands that balance style, high-quality manufacturing, and eco-conscious attributes.
-That’s why all our picks for the best percale sheets are made from 100 percent cotton: It’s more breathable and softer, and will last longer if cared for properly compared to other materials, namely blends and synthetic fibers.
-Our editors and writers conduct hands-on testing when possible, and we tap industry experts for their input, dig into brand stats, and conduct independent research.
-The thing is there’s really no shortcut to finding your ideal sheets, especially if you’re looking to stay cool all night long.
-You just have to try them—which is why we pick brands that offer sleep trials when we can.
+That’s why all our picks for the best percale sheets are made from 100% cotton: It’s breathable and soft, and will last longer if cared for properly compared to other materials, namely blends and synthetic fibers.
+Our editors and writers conduct hands-on testing whenever possible, and we tap industry experts for their input, dig into brand stats, and conduct independent research.
+The thing is, there’s really no shortcut to finding your ideal sheets, especially if you’re looking to stay cool all night long.
+You just have to try them.

 If you want something that has a light and airy look and feel, percale is probably the right option for you.
 “It’s a classic in the realm of clean, crisp summer beds,” says King.
 If you want a heavier drape at night, maybe choose a silky sateen or knit jersey weave instead.